 In case you were wondering what any of this has to do with sex, dating or relationships … Rewind to last night.
 I’m reviewing a sex-related movie that hasn’t come out yet.
 The film’s people sent me an advanced copy so I’ll actually know what I’m talking about when I interview the director the next day.
 Sitting on my couch, I’ve just popped a bag of Orville Redenbacher‘s yummy microwave popcorn and I slip the DVD into the player.
 No closed captioning.
 I’m used to it.
 Because screeners are rarely captioned, it takes me 1.5 – 2.0X as long to watch them, rewinding and replaying the parts where people talked so softly that I couldn’t hear them.
 (You’d be surprised how often actors mumble on camera!)
 Ah, hearing loss.
 It’s certainly not tragic; it just is what it is.

 Whenever men who aren’t black ask me, “What’s it like to date a black woman?”
 I respond by joking, “I wouldn’t know.
 I’ve never dated one.
-Ask a lesbian.” ;) For a while now, I’ve promised you guys a “How to Pick Up Black Chicks” post or something like that.
-I almost did it last August but, hey, life happens in the 24+ hours between my posts.
-So, when I sat down to write it the next morning, I got distracted and wrote about something else.
-Voila, finally, the wait is over: a list of DOs and DON’Ts follows below.
-Here we go.
-5 Tips for Picking Up Black Chicks:
+Ask a lesbian.” ;) For the curious among you … Voila!
+Finally, the wait is over: a list of DOs and DON’Ts, your 5 Tips for Picking Up Black Women:

 DO make it simple.
 If you’ve never dated a black woman before and you’d like to ask someone out, simply say something like: “Hey, are you free on Friday?
 Maybe we could be grab coffee or drinks or something?”
 Yep, my sweeties, it’s that easy.
 If you still need help, watch VideoJug’s How to Ask a Woman Out on A Date.